leolara/notes/chiquito tutorial/what_is_zkp.md

 ## What is a ZKP high-level structured language?

-They allow to write the setup in a way that is closer to the way a developer thinks about the computation, and they get compiled to the arithmatization.
-Following the previous simil a ZKP high-level structured language is like Python.
+They allow to write the setup in a way that is closer to the way a developer thinks about the computation, and they get compiled to the arithmetization.
+Following the previous simile a ZKP high-level structured language is like Python.

 Chiquito is an example of ZKP high-level structured language that is based on steps.